Peaks and Plains – Providing integrated and sustainable services

 How has the housing association and its TrustLink control centre diversified to offer a wider range of services, working in partnership with other organisations to provide integrated and sustainable support to help people live independently and with increased wellbeing?

-PPHT’s TrustLink team helps people of all ages and abilities to live safely, securely and confidently in their own homes by providing them with technology enabled care and assisted living solutions.
+PPHT’s TrustLink team helps people of all ages and abilities to live safely, securely and confidently in their own homes by providing them with technology enabled care and group living solutions.
 The TrustLink team consists of three interlinking groups of professionals:

 Independent Living – a dedicated team with specialist knowledge of how technologies can be used and tailored to individual circumstances to give independence, safety and security.
 Independent Living Advisors identify customers’ concerns and recommend solutions which will provide maximum benefit, including for people with more complex needs such as dementia, epilepsy or learning disabilities.